 The media often perpetuates the notion that the main purpose of robots is to replace human workers, but in reality, most companies use them to facilitate a shift from the first line to the second line of work, where workers oversee robot operations and troubleshoot when necessary.

 Below are the top 8 reasons why companies purchase bending robots to automate their press brake machines.

 1. Improve productivity

-However, this does not mean that these labors are redundant.
-Robots are usually assigned to the most repetitive tasks, and employees have time to focus on tasks that add more value to the product.
+After implementing bending robots, companies can typically increase production at the same cost as before.
+However, this does not render human laborers redundant.
+Robots are usually assigned to perform the most repetitive tasks, freeing up employees’ time to focus on tasks that add more value to the product.

 2. Improve production rhythm

 Numerous companies are investing in robots to enhance task execution and reduce production time, especially when customers anticipate a shorter time from order to delivery.